 But it’s hard not to feel sympathy for her as it turns out killing her husband is not Lila’s route to freedom, and the scene where she’s in the lawyer’s office to dot the ‘i’s and cross the ‘t’s on Mitchell’s will and insurance policies is heartbreaking.

 Most of the time the camera is only on her face, as the lawyer intones the truth about her husband’s supposed entrepreneurship.
-It’s a harrowingly moving performance from Poots, as Lila’s face moves from lack of comprehension that the monster she married has not only abused her, but played her, to the appalling understanding that she has nothing: “I still need to make a payment on the casket, it was solid mahogany.
+It’s a harrowing performance from Poots, as Lila’s face moves from lack of comprehension that the monster she married has not only abused her, but played her, to the appalling understanding that she has nothing: “I still need to make a payment on the casket, it was solid mahogany.
 I can’t give that back!” she cries.
 She also has no way of paying Elwood, a man not given to charitable responses.
-(I’m not gonna lie, at this point I would have happily dug up and re-murdered Mitchell myself.)
+(At this point I would have happily dug up and re-murdered Mitchell myself.)

 The sociopathic Elwood is one of the most terrifying men I’ve seen on screen in a long time.
 He is a violent, unappeasable thug, and anything can set him off.
 His grip on reality, already tenuous, soon loosens beyond the point of no return, and his rage when it uncoils itself from his randomly-firing brain is unpredictable and bloodily savage.

 He thinks he’s existing amid a twisted kind of karma though.
-“What goes around comes around” he says of a violent, if deserved, death in his family; later after an orgy of violence, he calmly tells Sam, as if they are somehow alike: “I’m gonna call this square, Sam, between me and you”.
+After an orgy of violence, he calmly tells Sam, as if they are somehow alike: “I’m gonna call this square, Sam, between me and you”.

 This is a dark and relentless film.
 The ending leaves some loose ends with the potential to unravel – like the local characters it portrays.